AndrewJBateman/angular-data-charts/README.md

 # :zap: Angular Data Charts

-* This is a health-related data monitoring app.
+* This is a world health data monitoring app.

 *** Note: to open web links in a new window use: _ctrl+click on link_**